SaltaIT/eyp-oracledb/README.md

 ### What oracledb affects

 * creates oracle and, optionally, grid users
-* this module is a ROLE thus uses other modules to achive it's goals
+* this module is a ROLE thus uses other modules to achive it's goals:
   * eyp/ntp
   * eyp/firewalld
   * eyp/tuned